Skip to content

 • Printable: Wake Invocation checklist

 Deep beneath the blankets of your mind’s realm lives the Slumber Troll.
 A hulking, smothering creature whose favorite meal is your lost time.
 It snores in caverns of soft pillows and trades dreams for delay.
-It sings the Lullaby of “Just Five More Minutes,” and wraps you in the Cloak of Comfort.
+It sings the lullaby of “just five more minutes” and wraps you in the cloak of comfort.

-Facing the Slumber Troll is the first quest in any hero’s day.
+Facing the Slumber Troll is the first quest in any day.
 Without crossing this bridge, no other monster can be fought.

-🔎 Monster Ecology (Lore and Sources)
+Monster Ecology

-🔍 IV.
 Real-World Examples

-• Snoozing repeatedly until you feel behind.
+• Snoozing repeatedly until you feel behind on the whole day.

 • Scrolling in bed instead of standing up.